live-keys/livekeys/doc/pages/creating-a-livecv-plugin.md

 ```

 Configure the imagePath property to open an image on your hard drive.
 If you see a text just below your image with
-a large number, then you have succesfully created a Live CV plugin that counts the number of non zero pixels in an
+a large number, then you have succesfully created a Livekeys plugin that counts the number of non zero pixels in an
 image.